jasonkronemeyer/jasonkronemeyer.github.io/dev/2026-08-11-let-policy-brief.md

 The EUP already possesses the essential ingredients required for leadership in limited-energy technology workforce development.
 By aligning BMCC's workforce mission, LSSU's research capacity, Cloverland's training center initiative, tribal partnerships, and regional employers, Michigan can create a nationally recognized Center of Excellence that addresses workforce shortages while driving economic growth across rural and tribal communities.

 The opportunity is not simply to train fiber technicians.
-The opportunity is to create the nation's premier rural and tribal workforce ecosystem for the infrastructure technologies that will power the next generation of connected communities.
+The opportunity is to create the nation's premier rural and tribal workforce development system for the infrastructure technologies that will power the next generation of connected communities.